brianmtreese/briantree.se/_posts/2024/12/2024-12-27-angular-form-validation-basics.md

 title: "Angular Forms: Validation Made Simple"
 date: "2024-12-27"
 video_id: "iTjafzvkoV4"
 tags:
   - "Angular"
+  - "Angular Components"
+  - "Angular Form Control"
+  - "Angular Forms"
+  - "Angular Styles"
+  - "CSS"
   - "Forms"
-  - "Angular Forms"
+  - "HTML"
-  - "Angular Form Control"
+  - "JavaScript"
   - "Reactive Forms"
+  - "TypeScript"
 ---

 <p class="intro"><span class="dropcap">H</span>ello, and welcome to this Angular tutorial!
 Today, we’re diving into one of the most essential topics for forms: validation and error messages.
 We'll take a basic form and provide several validation messages to help guide users.
 Plus, we'll level up with additional checks like email validation and even visual feedback for the form's status as a whole.</p>